darinz/DL/05_CNN/01_convolutional_operations.md

 Convolutional operations are the fundamental building blocks of Convolutional Neural Networks (CNNs).
 They perform feature extraction by applying learnable filters (kernels) to input data through a sliding window mechanism.

+> **Key Insight:**
+>
+> Convolutions allow neural networks to "see" local patterns and build up complex features layer by layer.
+This is why CNNs are so powerful for images, audio, and more!

 ## Table of Contents

 1. [Basic Convolution](#basic-convolution)